Resources to Help Your Company Return to the Workplace

 Set Clear Deliverables

 It’s easy to judge performance remotely when you set clear deliverables and deadlines for your employees.
 Setting clear expectations enhances employees’ productivity and allows them to structure their day so they can best meet objectives.
-This also helps cut down on the inclination to constantly check on employees to ensure they’re working — a common tendency for first-time remote managers.
+Defined goals set up employees for self-accountability.
+This also helps cut down on the inclination of managers to constantly check on employees to ensure they’re working — a common tendency for first-time remote managers.
 If employees are getting their work done, they’re working.
 It’s that simple.

 Measure Metrics that Matter

 This will look different for every team.
 Take a look at what outcomes matter most for each individual and for your larger group’s success and measure those activities.
 Measure the items that will drive ROI or that tie back to each team member’s KPIs.
 This could be the number of qualified marketing leads brought in, the mean time to resolve IT tickets, or the accuracy and timeliness of producing financials or processing vendor invoices.

 Visibility is a strong motivator.
 Use cloud-based project management software like Trello or Asana so team members can see what everyone is working on.
 Here you can assign tasks to people, monitor progress, and set deadlines.
 These platforms make it easier to see what each person is working on, facilitate multiple-project collaboration, and allow team members to track each other’s action items.

 Some managers are overseeing remote teams for the first time.
 And while most fully remote companies advocate measuring outcomes not hours, it may be helpful to understand how your employees are spending their time.
 If that’s the case, ask workers to use time tracking software to keep tabs on their work hours and assignments.
 This holds employees accountable, motivating them to stay on task, and it puts your mind at ease knowing exactly how your team is spending their time.